 Government grants mainly refer to product and business development grants and low-wage support, which are recognized in other operating income.

 Other operating income includes capital gains on sale of assets and income other than that based on the sale of goods and services, such as rental income.

 The majority of the Group’s pension plans are classified as defined contribution plans.
 Contributions under defined contribution pension plans are recognized through profit or loss in the period to which they relate.
 After the contributions have been paid, no pension obligations remain for the Group.

 For defined benefit plans, the pension liability recognized in the balance sheet equals the present value of the defined benefit obligation reduced by the fair value of plan assets on the balance sheet date.

 Expenses under both the defined contribution and defined benefit plans are included in employee benefit expenses in the statement of comprehensive income.
 Actuarial gains and losses on defined benefit pension plans are included in other items of comprehensive income.

 Other operating expenses

 Other operating expenses include lease expenses, voluntary personnel expenses, maintenance expenses related to premises and vehicles, expenses related to fuels and lubricants, as well as other production expenses.
-In addition, sales commissions paid to non-employees and other sales costs and marketing, entertainment, office and IT expenses are included in other operating expenses.
+In addition, sales commissions paid to non-employees and other sales costs and marketing, entertainment, administration and IT expenses are included in other operating expenses.

 Deferred taxes are calculated on temporary differences between the carrying amounts of assets and liabilities and the corresponding tax bases.
 The largest temporary differences arise from depreciation of property, plant and equipment, defined benefit pension plans, unused tax losses and fair value adjustments related to acquisitions.